-The two men had become much quieter since talking to Nigel, especially Clark.
+The two men had become more reticent since talking to Nigel, especially Clark.
 He wore a dark expression, brooding over what had happened.
 Harman kept looking at him hopefully, although what it was he was hoping for, Britta couldn’t tell.

 “Yes, please,” said Britta, trying to get them moving.
 She had managed to get some answers to her more general questions about what this place was, but she still had plenty more specific ones about the game itself.
 Even if it was the most advanced system of its kind in the world, it still had to be interacted with like a video game.
 And like most games, it had a host of awkward and frustrating features.